aspose-total/Aspose.Total-Products/total/en/cpp/conversion/tex-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to PPSX within C++ Applications" h2="Convert TEX to PPSX within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+If you are a C++ developer, you may need to integrate the feature of TEX to PPSX conversion inside your C++ applications.
+TEX is a plain text file format for representing a document and PPSX is a Microsoft PowerPoint Open XML Presentation format.
+Converting TEX to PPSX can help you to create presentations from the documents.

+<h2>How Aspose.Total helps for tex to ppsx conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that can help you to export TEX to PPTX and then convert PPTX to PPSX.
+It includes [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) and [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/).
+Aspose.PDF for C++ can help you to export TEX to PPTX and Aspose.Slides for C++ can help you to convert PPTX to PPSX.

-Are you a C++ developer looking to add to integrate TEX to PPSX conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export TEX to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPSX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+The process of TEX to PPSX conversion is quite simple.
+First, you need to export TEX to PPTX by using Aspose.PDF for C++.
+Secondly, you can convert PPTX to PPSX by using Aspose.Slides for C++.
+Both APIs come under Aspose.Total for C++ package.

+Aspose.Total for C++ is a powerful package of APIs that can help you to export TEX to PPTX and then convert PPTX to PPSX.
+It includes Aspose.PDF for C++ and Aspose.Slides for C++.
+Aspose.PDF for C++ can help you to export TEX to PPTX and Aspose.Slides for C++ can help you to convert PPTX to PPSX.
+The process of TEX to PPSX conversion is quite simple and can be done in two simple steps.
+Aspose.Total for C++ is a comprehensive package of APIs that can help you to integrate the feature of TEX to PPSX conversion inside your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}